aliles/begins/README.rst

 Will generate command help like::

-    Usage: run.py [knights]

-    Options:
+    usage: holygrail_py3.py [-h] -n NAME -q QUEST -c COLOUR

+    optional arguments:
-        -n NAME, --name=NAME  What, is your name?
+      -h, --help            show this help message and exit -n NAME, --name NAME  What, is your name?
-        -q QUEST, --quest=QUEST
+      -q QUEST, --quest QUEST
                             What, is your quest?
-        -c COLOUR, --colour=COLOUR
+      -c COLOUR, --colour COLOUR
                             What, is your favourite colour?
-        -h, --help            show this help message and exit

 Command line parsing supports: